-Figure 7: Evidence for sequential processing in MLT-ICL capable models (n = 8, n = 10).
-The left figure is identical to Figure 3.
+Figure 9.
+Evidence for sequential processing in MLT-ICL capable models (n=8, n=10).
+The left figure is identical to Figure 3, except we substitute the entire phrasebook π_i with another random phrasebook of the same level $\hat{\pi}i$.
 We observe the same behavior for MLT(5, 10)-ICL-capable model: perturbing later phrasebooks in the context changes output representations in the later layers.
-A clearer explanation on the context perturbation experiment is available in ??

-Figure 8: Repeated experiments from Figure 4 for models trained with context-enhanced learning at varying supervised dataset sizes (Plots for row (d) are identical to the plots in Figure 4).
+Figure 10.
+Repeated experiments from Figure 4 for models trained with context-enhanced learning at varying supervised dataset sizes (Plots for row (d) are identical to the plots in Figure 4).
 We observe that phrasebooks are progressively internalized with the number of training samples available during context-enhanced learning; later phrasebooks are internalized with fewer samples than the earlier ones.
 We observe similar localization patterns across layers from different phrasebooks across the models, however, we also observe that the localization patterns get increasingly sparser as training continues.

-Figure 9: Repeated experiments from Figure 8 for models trained with Fixed Dropout instead of Annealing Dropout.
+Figure 11.
+Repeated experiments from Figure 10 for models trained with Fixed Dropout instead of Annealing Dropout.
 Observations remain similar.
-This suggests that the position of phrasebook internalization is primarily decided by the MLT(d, n)-ICL-capable initialization, and less dependent on the specific dropout curriculum we use for context-enhanced learning.
+This suggests that the position of phrasebook internalization is primarily decided by the $\mathbf{MLT}(d, n)$ -ICL-capable initialization, and less dependent on the specific dropout curriculum we use for context-enhanced learning.